Please note that in order to keep the JSON concise,

 This is the simpliest way to represent our object graph including the

-link.
-We have the TopFive
+contents link.
+We have the TopFive resource at the root and

-links to the assets via their URLs.
+contents links to the assets via their URLs.

 There is an issue with this particular view of our object graph.
 In order for a client to get access to the properties of each asset the client will need to dereference each URL.